NoahHenrikKleinschmidt/eco_helper/README.md

                             [-d DIGITS] [-log]
                             {tpm,cpm} input

-    Normalise raw cuonts data to TPM or CPM.
+    Normalise raw counts data to TPM or CPM.

     positional arguments:
     {tpm,cpm}             The type of normalisation to perform.
 Can be either